akshayrcc/RestPocProject/README.md

 # REST Poc Project

+A basic Spring boot project to read a CSV file and display its data.

 ## Endpoint details:

 - GET /api/customers - returns the list of all customers in the CSV file.